;

 Hearing these words can be frustrating when you just want your child to get dressed.

-If this scenario sounds all too common, then keep reading, listen to this podcast episode, or watch the video below.
+If this scenario sounds all too common, then keep reading.

 Have you ever felt like your child is ungrateful when you bring home new clothes for him or her?

-If you’ve experienced these clothing issues, you aren’t alone.
+If you’ve experienced these feelings or your child has exhibited these signs of clothing sensory issues, you aren’t alone.

-While clothing sensory problems might not be the first thing you want to visit about when you get together with friends, believe me, there are many parents and children who are struggling with clothing issues like this every single day.
+While sensory problems with clothing might not be the first thing you want to talk about when you get together with friends, believe me, there are many parents and children who are struggling with clothing sensitivities like this every single day.

 Before I proceed, I’m going to preface this by acknowledging that if you don’t have children who struggle with sensory issues, this might seem absolutely ridiculous.